Niiok/niiok.github.io/opengl_1.md

     - **GL_ELEMENT_ARRAY_BUFFER**
     - **GL_PIXEL_PACK_BUFFER**
     - **GL_PIXEL_UNPACK_BUFFER**

-_`size`_ is size of data store.

-_`data`_ is pointer indicating where data storage copy initial data from.
- can be setted as NULL and data store won't be initalized.

   - _`usage`_ enum list
     - **GL_STREAM_DRAW**  	: modified once by application, accessed rarely, used for drawing and imaging.
     - **GL_STREAM_READ** 	 	: modified once by GL reading, accessed rarely, used for returning data for queries of application.